ammarinjtk/Bailarn-python-library/README.md

-# Thai_NLP_platform
+# Bailarn

-The project aims to develop Thai NLP Library based on Deep Learning techniques.
-With this library, users can train the model on their own dataset using the provided deep learning model structure and utilities.
-Moreover, Thai NLP Library also provides pre-trained models to process Thai text instantly.
-All pre-trained models was evaluated and compared across various deep learning techniques proposed in the previous researches in the experiments.
+The project aims to develop and provide Thai NLP Platform based on deep learning techniques.
+With this python library, users can train, predict, and evaluate models on their own dataset using the provided deep learning model structure and utilities.
+Moreover, this project also provides pre-trained models to process Thai text instantly for foundation and application NLP tasks.
+Each pre-trained model was evaluated and compared across various deep learning techniques proposed in the previous researches in the expensive experiments.

+For more information please see the publication "A Comparative Study on Various Deep Learning Techniques for Thai NLP Lexical and Syntactic Tasks on Noisy Data" (JCSSE, 2018).

 - **Tokenization**: Identify the boundaries between texts in natural languages to divide these texts into the meaningful unit as word.
 - **Word Embedding**: Map a word from the vocabulary to vectors pf real numbers involving a mathematical embedding.